 - Liability is not as cut and dried in a bus accident case: In an Indiana car accident, the drivers involved in the accident are liable for injuries.
 In an accident involving a bus that is a public transit carrier, the state is liable for injuries.
 However, Greyhound, Amtrak, and other major bus operators must carry multi-million-dollar liability policies to cover any injuries sustained in an accident.

-Common Injuries in Bus Accidents
+What are the Most Common Injuries in Bus Accidents?

 With the combination of no safety restraints and the tremendous size and weight of buses, passengers, occupants of other vehicles, and nonoccupants alike can sustain serious, catastrophic, or fatal injuries in a crash.
 Common bus accident injuries include: